RoverRobotics/roverpro-firmware/README.md

 ```
 This will tidy up all locally modified files.
 You can make this a precommit hook if you like.

-The MCP files can be opened in [MPLAB IDE](https://www.microchip.com/development-tools/pic-and-dspic-downloads-archive) (not MPLAB X).
 Code tips for debuggability as of MPLAB v8.92:

 * Typedef'd types should have a name anyway.
 It looks redundant, but the debugger will display the value as an enum instead of an int without that first "my_enum".